anandyelloju/namaste-react/Episode 05 - Let's Get Hooked/Theory/Chapter-05 Theory.md

 ### Namaste React Course by Akshay Saini
 ---

-# Chapter 04 - Talk is Cheap, show me the code 🧑‍💻
+# Chapter 05 - Let's get Hooked! 🪝

 ### Theory Assignment:
 - What is the `difference` between `Named export`, `Default export`, and `* as export`?